 4. Enter food's weight (in pounds and tenths of a pound).

-Example for 1.2 lbs: NOTES: • For converting fractions of a pound to decimals, see "Weight conversion
+Example for 1.2 lbs:

-• If you enter an incorrect weight, touch CUSTOM DEFROST again and enter the correct weight.
+- For converting fractions of a pound to decimals, see "Weight conversion chart" on page 29. - If you enter an incorrect weight, touch AUTO DEFROST again and enter the correct weight.

-6. After half the cook time is over.
-Display will prompt you to turn over food.
+6. After half the cook time is over, Display will prompt you to turn over food.